BW Offshore sends another laid-up FPSO to scrap yard

 Converted in 2009, the FPSO Umuroa had an oil production capacity of 50,000 bbl/d and a storage capacity of 789,000 bbl.
 This FPSO had worked on the Tamarind-operated Tui field, located offshore New Zealand, from 2007 until Tamarind terminated the contract in October 2019.

-The termination became effective from December that same year when Tamarind went into insolvency without any funding secured for the FPSO decommissioning and abandonment liabilities, which left the vessel stranded on the field.
+The termination became effective in December of that year when Tamarind went into insolvency without any funding secured for the FPSO decommissioning and abandonment liabilities, which left the vessel stranded on the field.
 Afterwards, New Zealand’s Ministry of Business, Innovation and Employment (MBIE) became responsible for the decommissioning of the Tui oil field.

 Back in November 2020, MBIE signed an agreement with BW offshore to demobilise and disconnect the FPSO Umuroa from the Tui oil field, which allowed the FPSO operator to cease the previously announced liquidation of its subsidiary which owns this FPSO to avoid further accumulation of losses.
 In May 2021, the FPSO Umuroa was disconnected from the Tui field after spending 14 years there.